Two Guys from Garfield

 By then however, I was already making plans to move on, and I was thinking of the people I was leaving behind.

-When I was unemployed last year, I thought college would rescue me, and yet as I leave Two Guys, I can't help believe I have leaving something equally important behind, and the faces of those I have worked with will haunt me the rest of my life, Tex, Meryl, Bill and Barbara -- and Ed whereever he has gone.
+When I was unemployed last year, I thought college would rescue me, and yet as I leave Two Guys, I can't help believe I have leaving something equally important behind, and the faces of those I have worked with will haunt me the rest of my life, Tex, Meryl, Bill and Barbara -- and Ed wherever he has gone.
 I know, too, I leave a strong impression on their lives as well, none of them able to think about his or herself in the same way as before I came, finding a sudden importance in what they do and say that management and life had denied them previously.

 Maybe they each have a little bit more of self-worth, and for the first time know other people like me think of them and support their efforts to make a descent living.
 Maybe after I am gone, each will carry on the good fight in my memory, having had the fire stoked inside of them.